-- 2. Make sure that the vacuum is on after centering the wafer on the chuck.
+- 1. Set the photoresist spinner RPM at 2000 RPM (Revolutions Per Minute) with acceleration in approximately 5 second and the timer to 60 second for spinning. - 2.
+Make sure that the vacuum is on after centering the wafer on the chuck.
 You can do that by gently trying to push the wafer off the chuck using the tweezers. - 3.
 Carefully withdraw approximately 1 ml of positive photoresist SJR5740 from the bottle into the pipette. - 4.
-Dispense photoresist on to the wafer slowly and try not to create any air bubbles. - 5.
+Dispense photoresist on to the wafer slowly, and try not to create any air bubbles. - 5.
 Double check that the vacuum is on and cover the spinner.
-Now start spinning (60 secs at 2000 RPM) - 6.
-Soft bake wafers on hotplate at approximately 105 °C for 7 mins. - 7.
+Now start spinning (60 seconds at 2000 R.P.M.) - 6.
+Soft bake wafers on hotplate at approximately 105°C for 7 minutes. - 7.
 Carefully get the wafer off the hot plate and place them in their carriage to be stored (in a dark place) until next week.